castorini/bertserini/README.md

 # BERTserini

+This is a release of our BERTserini model referenced in [End-to-End Open-Domain Question Answering with BERTserini](https://www.aclweb.org/anthology/N19-4013/).

 ![Image of BERTserini](https://github.com/rsvp-ai/bertserini/blob/master/pipeline.png?raw=true)

-We demonstrate an end-to-end open-domain question answering system that integrates BERT with the open-source Pyserini information retrieval toolkit.
+We demonstrate an end-to-end Open-Domain question answering system that integrates BERT with the open-source [Pyserini](https://github.com/castorini/pyserini) information retrieval toolkit.
 Our system integrates best practices from IR with a BERT-based reader to identify answers from a large corpus of Wikipedia articles in an end-to-end fashion.
-We report large improvements over previous results (such as DrQA) on a standard benchmark test collection, showing that fine-tuning pretrained BERT with SQuAD is sufficient to achieve high accuracy in identifying answer spans under open domain setting.
+We report large improvements over previous results (such as [DrQA system](https://github.com/facebookresearch/DrQA)) on a standard benchmark test collection.
+It is showing that fine-tuning pretrained BERT with [SQuAD](https://arxiv.org/abs/1606.05250) is sufficient to achieve high accuracy in identifying answer spans under Open Domain setting.

-You can find the paper link [here](https://www.aclweb.org/anthology/N19-4013/)

 We have uploaded the finetuned checkpoints to the huggingface models: \
 [bertserini-bert-base-squad](https://huggingface.co/rsvp-ai/bertserini-bert-base-squad) \